CumulusNetworks/docs/content/cumulus-linux-37/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ### Reserved MAC Address Range

-To prevent MAC address conflicts with other interfaces in the same bridged network, Cumulus Networks has reserved a range of MAC addresses specifically to use with MLAG.
+To prevent MAC address conflicts with other interfaces in the same bridged network, Cumulus Linux has a reserved range of MAC addresses specifically to use with MLAG.
 This range of MAC addresses is 44:38:39:ff:00:00 to 44:38:39:ff:ff:ff.

-Cumulus Networks recommends you use this range of MAC addresses when configuring MLAG.
+Use this range of MAC addresses when configuring MLAG.

 {{%notice info%}}